troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 * --update-description-with-stars
 Add star rating to description.
 * --update-description-with-rating
-Add programme rating in to description.
+Add programme age rating in to description.
+For example "TV-PG".
 * --update-description-with-title
 Include title details inside the description.
 So the description will include "ProgTitle - S01E02 - Subtitle".
 This is useful for easier recording regex in some programs.